mattischrome/blogischrome/_posts/2013-03-05-a-work-of-art-at-the-end-of-my-road.markdown

 date: "2013-03-05"
 title: "A Work Of Art At The End Of My Road?"
 categories: Art
-tags: [Art, Laurie Spiegel, A Bigger Splash]
+tags: [Art, Laurie Spiegel, A Bigger Splash, Thirteen, Music, Electronic, Tate Modern]
 ---

 I have had a lot of ideas for posts swirling around in my head in recent days.
 This is because I have actually done quite a lot of cool things in that time, and because I have hung out with some great people who make me think, and because I always have a whole load of things bouncing around in there anyway - space junk of the mind.
 I was thinking about how to put together these thoughts I have been having about art and about stories and yes, about love too.
 It all kind of got muddled up and then I saw it.